 Music continues to exist today because the knowledge and skills of music-making were passed down to the younger generations.
 Education is the key that allows us to discover, preserve, and disseminate all these information.

 Being a music teacher can be a very rewarding career.
 In fact, some of the best musicians in the world run their own teaching studios.
 It is also common to see great musicians holding a teaching position in universities or conservatories.

 Most music teachers we see today usually teach at schools, from their private studios, or travel to teach at their student's place.
 The demand for music teachers is good in most parts of the world.

-Music teachers tend to do well when the economy climate is good, as music playing is very much seen as a leisure activity.
+Music teachers tend to do well when the economic climate is good, as most people regard music playing as a leisure activity.
 People are more likely to pick up their hobby when their financial situation is comfortable.
 It is common for music teachers to encounter students who are learning it for the long term and also students who are just looking for activities to spend their leisure time.

 Those that know, do.
-Those that understand, teach.— Aristotle
+Those that understand, teach.